-If the phase offset, between the initialized location of the input clock and REFCLKxl, exceeds the skew handling capabilities of the Phase-Align Buffer, an error is reported on that channel's TXERRx output.
-This output indicates an error continuously until the Phase-Align Buffer for that channel is reset.
+If the phase offset between the initialized location of the input clock and REFCLKx exceeds the skew handling capabilities of the phase align buffer, an error is reported on that channel's TXERRx output.
+This output indicates an error continuously until the phase align buffer for that channel is reset.
 While the error remains active, the transmitter for that channel outputs a continuous C0.7 character to indicate to the remote receiver that an error condition is present in the link.

-Each Phase-Align Buffer may be individually reset with minimal disruption of the serial data stream.
-When a Phase-Align Buffer error is present, the transmission of a Word Sync Sequence re-centers the Phase-Align Buffer and clears the error indication.
+Each phase align buffer may be individually reset with minimal disruption of the serial data stream.
+When a phase align buffer error is present, the transmission of a word sync sequence recenters the phase align buffer and clears the error indication.

 Note.
-K28.5 characters may be added or removed from the data stream during the Phase Align Buffer reset operation.
-When used with non-Cypress devices that require a complete 16-character Word Sync Sequence for proper receive Elasticity Buffer Operation, it is recommend that the Phase Alignment Buffer reset be followed by a Word Sync Sequence to ensure proper operation.
+K28.5 characters may be added or removed from the data stream during the phase align buffer reset operation.
+When used with non-Cypress devices that require a complete 16-character word sync sequence for proper receive elasticity buffer operation, follow the phase alignment buffer reset by a word sync sequence to ensure proper operation.